paritytech/devops-guide/src/guides/parachain_deployment.md

 ```
 parachain-template-node export-genesis-wasm --chain chainspec.raw.json > genesis_wasm_code
 ```
-* Register your parachain genesis configuration on the relay-chain by executing the `registrar.register` extrinsic on Rococo:
+* Register your parachain genesis configuration on the relay-chain by executing the `registrar.register` extrinsic on Paseo:
   - `id`: your parachain ID
   - `genesisHead`: select the `genesis_state_head` file
   - `validationCode`: select the `genesis_wasm_code` file